appaulo14/simple-inventory-management-system/README.md

 # Further Possible Enhancements
 * Switch from SQLite to a more production-ready data such as PostgreSQL or MySQL and tune settings/indexes appropriately.
-* Batch update
+* Batch update to reduce the number of requests against the server.
+* More race-condition/load/stress testing.
+* Add automated tests for classes under app/api_models.
 * Authentication/Authentication
 * Allow client to filter and pagination results
 * Allow inventory to be referenced by distribution-center-specific ids.
-* Addition/update/deletion of products/distribution centers/and inventory items as needed.
+* Addition/update/deletion of products/distribution centers/inventory items as needed.
-* More race-condition/load/stress testing.
-* Add automated tests for classes under app/api_models.